arnavsaxena62/PromptOps/README.md

 # PromptOps

-A tool for developing, testing, and comparing prompts across multiple AI models.
-Run the same prompt against different models, evaluate outputs with test cases, and find the best model for your use case.
+A web application for developing, testing, and comparing prompts across multiple AI models.
+Create prompt versions, run them against different models with test cases, and find the best model for your use case — all from your browser.

+> **Note:** The web UI is under development.
+The core engine is fully functional and can be used as a Python library today.

+## Features

+- **Multi-model comparison** — run the same prompt across multiple models simultaneously
+- **Test case evaluation** — define input/expected output pairs to validate prompt behavior
+- **Cost tracking** — automatic per-token pricing fetched from OpenRouter
+- **Performance metrics** — latency, token counts, and cost per run
+- **Prompt versioning** — iterate on prompts and compare versions

+## Using as a Python Library

-## Setup
+### Setup

 ```bash
 python -m venv venv